-What is an On-frame Manufactured home?
+What is a Manufactured home?

-Commonly referred to as ‘double-wide’s these homes still have the steel frame or chassis in place that was used to transport the home.
+Commonly referred to as ‘double-wide’s or ‘on-frame’ home, these homes still have the steel frame or chassis in place that was used to transport the home.
 Manufactured homes are distinct from modular homes which are discussed in another article.
 On-frame manufactured homes have unique lending, appraisal and construction considerations– some of which are listed below.
 Manufactured homes are often the most affordable option for first time home buyers, FHA/VA buyers, and lower-income buyers by offering more square footage and lot size for the price than traditional site-built homes.
 These homes may also offer entice investors for short and long-term rental opportunities.
 See the bottom of the article for this home inspector’s opinions, advice and tips for buyers, owners and sellers of manufactured homes.

 HUD.gov definition: ‘A manufactured home (formerly known as a mobile home) is built to the Manufactured Home Construction and Safety Standards (HUD Code) and displays a red certification label on the exterior of each transportable section.
 Manufactured homes are built in the controlled environment of a manufacturing plant and are transported in one or more sections on a permanent chassis.’

 Note: Manufactured homes built after June 15, 1976 were built according to FHA/HUD guidelines.

 Buying a Manufactured home built before June 1976

 Manufactured homes built before June 1976 did not comply with HUD guidelines.
 Many lenders do not finance manufactured homes that were built before June 1976.